Largely Forgotten Osage Murders Reveal A Conspiracy Against Wealthy Native Americans

 GRANN: Yeah.
 I mean, what is amazing is that - and this was an open question.
 I mean, it was literally asked.
 And there was a belief that white men would not be convicted for these crimes and that white jurors would not find them guilty.
 And the challenges that Tom White and his men faced were just enormous, almost Herculean in that - one, there was enormous corruption.
 And the people who were being charged had enough power to buy jurors, to buy witnesses, to murder witnesses, to make witnesses disappear.
 The case shifted from a question of who did it to, can you actually convict them?
 And because of racial prejudice, it was a enormous challenge.
 And many people believe that the locals would never convict fellow white men for killing an Osage Indian.

 DAVIES: What happened in the first trial?

-DAVIES: Yeah.
-And maybe most heartbreaking is that this involved a man who had become very close to even married Osage women and had betrayed those relationships.
+DAVIES: And maybe most heartbreaking is that this involved men who had become very close to - even married Osage women and had betrayed those relationships.